BOTHWELL TIMELINE

 1822

-March saw the arrival of the ship Castle Forbes into Hobart bringing several families who also chose to settle in the district.
-They being - Captain Patrick Wood, Dennistoun; Alexander and Mary Reid, Ratho; Myles and Katherine Patterson, Hunterston; Philip Russell, Strathbarton; Captain Francis and Mrs Sockett, Logan and Adam Smith, Meadsfield.
-Alexander Reid laid out a golf course on his land and is now renowned to be the oldest golf course in Australia and is still operating to this day.
-Thomas Axford settled on his property Thorpe and commenced to build a a brick mill-house that derived its energy from the Clyde River with an undershot water wheel.
+In March 1822, the arrival of the Castle Forbes in Hobart brought several new families who would go on to establish homesteads in the Clyde River district.
+Among them were Captain Patrick Wood, who settled at Dennistoun; Alexander and Mary Reid at Ratho; Myles and Katherine Patterson at Hunterston; Philip Russell at Strathbarton; Captain Francis and Mrs Sockett at Logan; and Adam Smith at Meadsfield.
+Alexander Reid notably laid out a golf course on his property, Ratho, which would later become recognised as the oldest golf course in Australia and remains in operation today.
+Another early settler, Thomas Axford, established his property, Thorpe, where he began constructing a brick mill-house powered by an undershot water wheel drawing energy from the Clyde River.
+(4,5)

 1823

-James Ross was granted land on the Shannon River and named it the Hermitage.
-The Honorable Captain William Langdon took up a grant on the Clyde River consisting of 1500 acres and called it Montacute.
-He had the dubious honour of introducing the blackbird to Tasmania.
-John and Alice Sherwin arrived on board the Brixton and took up land naming it Sherwood.
+James Ross was granted land on the banks of the Shannon River, which he named The Hermitage.
+Around the same period, the Honorable Captain William Langdon received a 1,500-acre grant along the Clyde River, which he named Montacute.
+Captain Langdon holds the dubious honour of introducing the blackbird to Tasmania, a species that would later become widespread across the island.
+John and Alice Sherwin arrived aboard the Brixton and took up land in the district, establishing their property, Sherwood.
+(6,7)

 1824

-Archibald and Jean McDowall after arriving from Scotland on the Portland, took over the property Logan from Captain Patrick Wood who had earlier bought it from Captain Sockett.
-James Foster was in charge of a Fifeshire bull that arrived on the Triton and was taken to the Dennistoun property.
-This was the beginning of the Aberdeen Angus cattle and was destined to become the oldest in Australia.
-Captain William Clark settled on his property Cluny.
+Archibald and Jean McDowall emigrated from Scotland aboard the Portland and took over the Logan property from Captain Patrick Wood, who had earlier acquired it from Captain Sockett.
+James Foster managed a Fifeshire bull brought on the Triton to the Dennistoun property, founding Australia’s oldest Aberdeen Angus cattle lineage.
+Meanwhile, Captain William Clark settled on his property, Cluny, marking the early Scottish settler influence in the region.

 1826